Fahdroussafi/mern-boilerplate/README.md

 ## Getting Started

--Clone the repository: git clone https://github.com/Fahdroussafi/mern-boilerplate.git
+- Clone the repository: git clone https://github.com/Fahdroussafi/mern-boilerplate.git

--Install the dependencies:
+- Install the dependencies:

 ```
  npm install
 ```

--Put your MONGODB_URI in the .env file in the root directory
+- Put your MONGODB_URI in the .env file in the root directory

 - Start the development server: